suresha97/MarvelStyleTransfer/README.md

 # StyleTrasfer

-As described in the original paper on nueral style transfer (https://arxiv.org/pdf/1508.06576.pdf), the basic idea is to use nerual netwroks (specifically CNNs) to incrementally generate content from one image in the style of another resulting in strange and fantasic works of art.
+As described in the original paper on nueral style transfer (https://arxiv.org/pdf/1508.06576.pdf), the basic idea is to use nerual netwroks (specifically CNNs) to generate content from one image in the style of another resulting in strange and fantasic works of art.
 I wanted to try this out for myself to understand it a bit better.

-These were some of the experiments I ran:
+Using a pre-trained VGG-19 net, these were some of the experiments I ran:
 - Varying image size.
 - Varying learning rate.
 - Relative importance of style and content losses.